 Healthcare is expensive.
 One of the biggest concerns for most personal injury victims is the cost of medical treatment.
 There are many medical expenses that can be incurred after an accident such as:

 - Ambulance rides

-- Doctor’s visits
+- ER visits

-- Physical rehabilitation
+- Physical therapy

 As part of settlement negotiations, a plaintiff can ask to be compensated for time lost from work due to the accident.
 This can be time already missed as well as time that will be missed in the future.
 A personal injury attorney may also argue that the plaintiff’s future earning ability may be negatively impacted.
 If a person suffers an injury that permanently puts them out of work, they may claim loss of earning capacity.
 If a person has dependents, their compensation may be considerably higher.

 While recovering from an injury, there may be many things that you may not be able to do that you would have done had the accident not occurred.
 A person may miss out on business deals and job promotions that they otherwise could have benefited from.
 In these types of situations, the monetary loss of that opportunity can often times be calculated into an amount that can be sought in the personal injury claim.